ItsForkIT/pdm/README.md

 ## Information Collection and Use

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to android.permission.RECORD_AUDIO,android.permission.READ_PHONE_STATE,android.permission.READ_CONTACTS.
-The information that we request is retained on your device and is not collected by me in any way.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to
+* `android.permission.RECORD_AUDIO`
+* `android.permission.READ_PHONE_STATE`
+* `android.permission.READ_CONTACTS`

+The information that we request is retained on your device and is not collected by us in any way.

 ## Security